If you’re based in South Africa and looking for the best trading platform in 2021 – you’ve got dozens of providers to choose from.

 2. Libertex – Low-Cost South Africa Trading Platform with ZERO Spreads

-If you’re looking for the best trading platform in South Africa for low spreads, look no further than Libertex.
+If you're looking for the best trading platform in South Africa for low spreads, look no further than Libertex.
 In fact, this super-popular trading site does not charge spreads on any of its supported markets.
-Instead, you’ll need to pay an ultra-low trading commission when you enter and exit the trade.
+Instead, you'll need to pay an ultra-low trading commission when you enter and exit the trade, Libertex is also one of the best no deposit bonus brokers South Africa, their bonus scheme is closely tied to their fee structure.

 As this typically sits below 0.01%, Libertex allows investors of all shapes and sizes to trade in a competitive manner.
 As a CFD specialist, Libertex covers heaps of trading markets.
 This includes stock CFDs, digital currencies, indices, and forex.
 These markets can be traded long or short, so you can aim to profit irrespective of which way the asset price is moving.